-- 12. As lifts are communal facilities of a building, owners should coordinate among themselves to carry out the lift modernisation works.
-We therefore recommend the subsidy be disbursed to owners' corporations or owners' committees on a building-basis, save for elderly owner-occupiers mentioned in paragraph 14 below. - 13.
-As there is already screening as to whether a participating building is eligible using the average RV, further asset or income means test is not recommended.

-14. For public resources to be allocated to those in greater need, we recommend that additional subsidies be granted to elderly owner-occupiers aged 60 or above of eligible buildings, which will be disbursed to owners' corporations, owners' committees or the elderly owner-occupiers direct as appropriate.
+- 11. As lifts are communal facilities of a building, owners should coordinate among themselves to carry out the lift modernisation works.
+We therefore recommend the subsidy be disbursed to owners' corporation or owners' committees on a building-basis, save for elderly owner-occupiers mentioned in paragraph 13 below. - 12.
+As there is already screening as to whether a participating building is eligible using the average RV and for ease of administration, we recommend that the subsidy recipients will not undergo any asset or income means test. - 13.
+For public resources to be allocated to those in greater need, we recommend that additional subsidies be granted to elderly owner-occupiers of eligible buildings, which will be disbursed to owners' corporations, owners' committees or the elderly owner-occupiers direct as appropriate.